 - Missing Receipt Form (Word - PDF)

-Upon request, and with supervisor's approval, purchasing cards may be issued to faculty, staff and student organizations.
-Cardholders must adhere to all spending limits, record keeping requirements and restrictions.
+Upon request, and with supervisor's approval, purchasing cards may be issued to faculty and staff.
+Cardholders must adhere to all spending limits, record-keeping requirements and restrictions.
 Training is mandatory before receipt of card.
 Most cardholders will be authorized to spend $750/transaction, $5,000/month.
-The Director of Business Services may authorize greater spending limits as follows: Travelers in Advancement, Athletics and Admissions may be authorized up to $1,000/transaction.
-Selected executives and/or administrators may be authorized up to $5,000/transaction and monthly limits up to $20,000.
-Spending limits up to $20,000/transaction and $50,000/month may be granted to staff within Business Services.
-Authorization for access to cash advances may be granted to travelers, including faculty traveling with students.
 PURCHASING CARD FREQUENTLY ASKED QUESTIONS

 For purchases in excess of limits on credit cards, departments must submit a Purchase Requisition to the Purchasing Office.
 In addition to evaluating the purchase, the Purchasing Office will review the departmental account to ensure the availability of funds prior to making any commitment on behalf of Wittenberg.
 The Purchase Requisition must always contain a complete description of the item(s) requested, the price or estimate for each item, the account number to charge, and the appropriate signature.
 For all requests up to $5,000, the Purchase Requisition must be signed by a Director or Associate Director.
 Purchase Requisitions over $10,000 must be approved in advance by the Vice President or Executive Staff member from the area making the request.
 All Purchase Requisitions in excess of $25,000 must also be approved by the Vice President for Business and Administration.
 All purchases and/or projects in excess of $250,000 must have Board approval.

-All purchases over specified spending authority must be approved in advance via a Wittenberg University Purchase Order.
-When you do not know the exact final cost of an order, you may submit a Purchase Requisition noting the amount is an estimate or approximate cost.
-Items received at the Warehouse for which there is no paperwork will not be delivered to the department unless/until the purchase is approved through the Purchasing Office.
+All purchases over specified spending authority must be approved in advance via a Wittenberg University Requisition.
+When you do not know the exact final cost of an order, you may submit a Requisition noting the amount is an estimate or approximate cost.
 Items received directly by the department for which there is no prior authorization are the financial responsibility of the individual who placed the order.
-Wittenberg University is not obligated to honor any purchasing commitments made by its' faculty or staff if a purchase order has not been issued in advance of placing an order with a vendor.
-After review and final approval of the Purchase Requisition, the Purchasing Office will issue a Purchase Order to the most appropriate vendor.
+Wittenberg University is not obligated to honor any purchasing commitments made by its faculty or staff if a purchase order has not been issued or a P-Card provided in advance of placing an order with a vendor.
+After review and final approval of the Requisition, the Purchasing Office will issue a Purchase Order to the most appropriate vendor.

 Check Requests may be used to request payment of honoraria and stipends.
 They may also be used for selected purchases for which the vendor does not accept a credit card.
 Examples include membership fees, conference registrations, and subscriptions or publications.